Here we try and answer some of the most frequently asked questions, and will endeavour to add to these as questions arise.

 When you sign up, you choose how many FY1s you have capacity to be a buddy to.
 It’s totally fine if this is only one - we would prefer that you commit your limited energies to one FY1 rather than spreading yourself too thinly and taking on too much!
-If the number you can buddy changes, please let us know so we can update and not allocate too many to you, or give you more FY1s if you have capacity.
+If the number you can buddy changes, please let us know so we can update our records ensuring we don't overburden you or potentially give you more FY1s if you have capacity and there is need.

 What if I don’t hear back from my FY1?

 This can occasionally be a problem if emails end up in junk folders, or if someone mistyped their email address when signing up.
-If you never hear from them after sending two emails, let us know so we can update our database.
+If you never hear from them after sending two emails over a couple of weeks, let us know so we can update our database.
 We may or may not allocate you a new FY1, depending on the need.

 It’s also possible that an FY1 doesn’t reply, or later stops replying, because they don’t feel like they need the support.
-Good for them that they’re doing ok and don’t want any help perhaps?!
-Although some buddies are disappointed by this situation, we can’t force FY1s to make use of you.
+Although some buddies are understandably disappointed by this situation, we can’t force FY1s to make use of you.
 They are adults who can decide what support to take up.
 If it’s clear during the year that your FY1 no longer needs you as a buddy, keep us posted, so we can update our database.

 I’ve never done mentoring before.
 How will I know what to do?

-We issue detailed guidance, and we recommend that all buddies undertake the e-Learning for Health module on medical mentoring - it’s really useful!
+We issue detailed guidance, and we recommend that all buddies undertake the e-Learning for Health module on medical mentoring.
 We also direct you to other resources if you’d like more guidance.
-We also recommend you join our facebook group for buddies (you will get a link to this after registering), and use this as a resource for any help if you need it, for example if your FY1 asks you for advice on something you’re not sure about, ask other buddies in the group.
+We also recommend you join our facebook group for buddies (you will get a link to this after registering), and use this as a resource for any help if you need it, for example if your FY1 asks you for advice on something you’re not sure about, you can ask other buddies in the group.

 I’m a doctor more senior than FY1, can I get a buddy too?